Logo

 3. Validate your ID token implementation:

-• If you’re using Intuit’s official Java SDK or PHP SDK to perform ID token validation, this change does not impact you.
+• If you’re using Intuit’s official Java SDK, PHP SDK, NodeJS oAuth client library, or Python oAuth client library to perform ID token validation, this change does not impact you.
 We still recommend that you test all flows.

-• If you’re using Intuit’s .NET SDK and a version prior to V14.6.3.6, then you are impacted as the code in the older versions of this SDK did not loop through the array of public keys.
+• If you’re using a version of Intuit’s .NET SDK prior to v14.6.3.6, you are impacted because the code in the older versions of this SDK did not loop through the array of public keys.

 • If you’re not using any of the SDKs mentioned above, check your code to see if you are looping through the array of keys or if you are picking the first element.
 If your code doesn’t loop through all the array elements and/or looks for only a specific array element for a match for kid, then you are impacted.